A Problem

 elem.addEventListener('click', handleClick);

-2) We often load javascript with <script> tags in the <head> element of a page:
+2) We often load JavaScript with <script> tags in the <head> element of a page:

 <html>